pavel-macovschi/radio-beautifier/README.md

 - `labelSpace` — This property adds a space between outer border and a label text.
 Default value is set to `0.6rem`

-- `shadow` — Add a shadow from the outer box, To disable shadow just to set a value to `none`.
-Default value is set to `0 0 4px rgba(0, 0, 0, 0.5)`
+- `shadow` — Add a shadow from the outer box, To disable shadow just set a value to `none`.
+Default value is set to `0 0 4px rgba(0, 200, 0, 0.4)`

-- `transition` — Add css transition property between checked/unchecked states.
+- `transition` — Add css transition between checked/unchecked states.
 Default value is set to `all 0.4s`

 - `selector` — If you want to use custom selector, set value to `.your-custom-selector`.
 Default value is set to `.radio-beautify`